 The society's journal "Connections" is published three times a year and depends on contributions from members and others interested in genealogy and Quebec.

-Free onsite access to Ancestry.ca and the complete version of the Drouin collection is available on several computers for members who come to the Heritage Centre.
+Free access to Ancestry.ca and the complete version of the Drouin collection is available on several computers for members who come to the Heritage Centre.

 For a fee, an expert will search for your family connections for you.